rwthmoodle/moodle-mod_cardbox/README.md

 You should have received a copy of the GNU General Public License along with Moodle.
 If not, see <http://www.gnu.org/licenses/>.

-Please note that this plugin also contains files that are under the
-- MIT License: namely Chart.bundle.js

 ### Installation: